gbmhunter/blog/content/electronics/circuit-design/esd-protection/protecting-io-lines-from-esd/_index.md

 One of the simplest ways of protecting an I/O line from ESD is to add a series resistor, as shown in the schematic below:

-{{% img src="io-protection-with-resistor.png" width="600px" caption="Simple IO protection with a series resistor." %}}
+{{% figure src="io-protection-with-resistor.png" width="600px" caption="Simple IO protection with a series resistor." %}}

 One thing to be aware of is that this will limit the maximum frequency that can be used through this IO line (more so that other ESD techniques, such as steering diodes as discussed below).
 The series resistor will form a low-pass RC filter with the parasitic capacitance on the line after the resistor.
 For short PCB traces, most of this parasitic capacitance will be from the input capacitance of the GPIO pin on the MCU.
 Something in the region of `\(10pF\)` can be expected, which with a `\(1k\Omega\)` resistor will form a low-pass filter with a cut-off frequency of `\(16MHz\)`.